Updated 27th March 2021

 People using it have had mixed success with some saying it’s worked ok, and others saying that it’s not so good at odour control.
 It’s possible that people who have good results have let it become ‘weathered’ and hence populated by the bacteria that will do good work in your loo.

-If you have access to some, or can’t get your usual cover, then it’s worth a try, but generally we wouldn’t put high up the list of ideal cover products.
+If you have access to some, or can’t get your usual cover, then it’s worth a try.

-Our personal take on wood ash is not to use it.
-If you really want to, use it sparingly and in conjunction with other covers.
+Our personal take on wood ash is to only use it sparingly and always in conjunction with other cover materials.

 However, the chunkier bits or ‘nibs’ that might come off electric planers, routers and the like are better.
-Don’t ever use sawdust from treated wood, plywood or MDF.
+Don’t ever use sawdust from treated wood, plywood or MDF as they contain a lot of glues or potentially other chemicals which might inhibit composting.

 One of the best ‘sawdusts’ is the ‘nibs’ of wood you get from using a chainsaw – they are often slightly damp when fresh, but perform extremely well because they will have been exposed to good bacteria.